 Many web pros spend hours monitoring and updating their websites to ensure they’re secure against vulnerabilities and threats.
 WP Toolkit automates this process, so you don’t have to worry about potentially losing your business data and credibility.
 All installations you deploy using WP Toolkit have critical security improvements applied already.
 You can also apply essential updates to your WordPress installations with one click so that they’re always secure.

 One of the ways the WP Toolkit helps you manage security is with the security status feature.
 Four labels indicate the following:

 - Unknown: The instance has not yet been scanned or security issues

 - Danger: Critical security measures have not yet been applied to the instance

 - Warning: Only critical security measures have been applied.
 This is the default security level for WordPress instances deployed by WP Toolkit

 - Secure: All (critical and recommended) security measures have been applied.

 We then check the security status of all instances every day, so you don’t have to.
 If you recently imported a new instance, or you see instances with status “unknown”, you click Check Security to update.
 Timely updates are the most important aspect of security.
 This is why we pay so much attention to monitoring your WordPress websites and keeping them updated.

-An exciting extension of the Toolkit is the Smart Update feature which using AI to further enhance your website security.
-Smart Updates is available from Plesk 17.8 onwards and requires an additional license to unlock.
+An exciting extension of the Toolkit is the Smart Update feature which uses AI to enhance your website security further.
+Smart Updates is available from Plesk 17.8 onwards and is now included in WP Toolkit Deluxe.

 How Smart Updates Works